Gunman kills 19 children, 2 teachers in Texas school rampage - NewsBreak

 “It hit home for everybody,” he said.

-Staff members in scrubs and devastated victims’ relatives could be seen weeping as they left Uvalde Memorial Hospital, which many of the children were taken.
+Staff members in scrubs and devastated victims’ relatives could be seen weeping as they walked out of Uvalde Memorial Hospital, which many of the children were taken.
 Three children and an adult were being treated at a San Antonio hospital, where two of them — a 66-year-old woman and 10-year-old girl — were reported in serious condition.

-Uvalde, home to about 16,000 people, is about 75 miles (120 kilometers) from the Mexican border.
+Uvalde, home to about 16,000 people, is about 75 miles (120 kilometers) from Mexican borer.
 Robb Elementary, which has nearly 600 students in second, third and fourth grades, is a single-story brick structure in a mostly residential neighborhood of modest homes.

 The attack came as the school was counting down to the last days of the school year with a series of themed days.
 Tuesday was to be “Footloose and Fancy,” with students wearing nice outfits.